nigelmalaba1/Serverless-Architecture-with-AWS-Lambda/README.md

 Step 1: Create DynamoDB table, SQS queue, S3 bucket & working environment

-Open AWS DynamoDB console and create a table called "ffang" (or whatever you want).
+Open AWS DynamoDB console and create a table called "fang".
 For the primary key, use "name" with type "string".

 Click on the newly created table and add items with names like "Apple", "Google", etc.

-Open AWS SQS console and create a standard queue called "checkDB" .
+Open AWS SQS console and create a standard queue called "readDB" .

-Open AWS S3 console and create a bucket called "faangsentiment".
+Open AWS S3 console and create a bucket called "companysentiment".

 Open AWS Cloud9 console, open the IDE of your working environment, create a new directory for this project, and cd into it.